 Apart from the aforementioned Norman entry, the first mention of the name in ancient England was in 1274 when the Hundredorum Rolls listed Robert Bing as holding lands in Devon at that time and Reginald Binge was holding lands in Oxfordshire.
 John Byng was listed in the Assize Rolls of Kent in 1317.

-Important Dates for the Binley family
+Early History of the Binley family

 This web page shows only a small excerpt of our Binley research.
 Another 95 words (7 lines of text) covering the years 1739, 1574, 1652, 1663, 1733, 1666, 1672, 1654, 1712 and 1752 are included under the topic Early Binley History in all our PDF Extended History products and printed products wherever possible.